-Simplicity is a key to get the message across through your compositions, i.e. if you shoot mainly to say something, without any words being spoke.
+Simplicity is a key to get the message across through your compositions, i.e. if you shoot mainly to say something, without any words being spoken.
 It is a difficult art but can be perfected through practice.

-For inspiration check out some of the best works of leading cinematographers and directors from Hollywood and you would understand how they created meaning using camera angles, lighting and compositions.
+For inspiration check out some of the best works of leading cinematographers and directors from Hollywood and you would understand how they created meaning using camera angles, lighting, and compositions.

 But how do you keep things simple?
 That is the key question.
-When we look at a scene with our naked eyes we look at points of interests, some of those inspire us to take a picture.
+When we look at a scene with our naked eyes we look at points of interest, some of those inspire us to take a picture.

 But how do you tell the camera which is your point of interest?

 The camera is impartial to anything and everything in front of it.
 When you press the shutter release it takes a picture of everything in front of it.